Gyana491/KrushiMitra-AI/Readme.md

 The following queries are designed to test various capabilities of the KrushiMitra AI Agent.
 These queries simulate real farmer interactions and cover multiple agricultural domains.

-I recommend some from odisha to test the queries in Odia Languages.
+I recommend someone from odisha to test the queries in Odia Languages.

 (Please try Voice Input in Odia Languages)